lauritsbonde/lauritsbonde/README.md

 🐝 I am currently working at Acembee as a Software Developer

+Current hobby project is [LogLite](https://github.com/lauritsbonde/LogLite)!
+Hopefully it turns out to be an opensource easy to use lightweight logging system.
+It is written in go and uses HTMX for the webapp.

-My current hobby project is [fetchlytics.dev](https://fetchlytics.dev/) feel free to check it out!
+Last (stale) hobby project is [fetchlytics.dev](https://fetchlytics.dev/) feel free to check it out!

 ## 🌐 Socials: